pvtl-pre/tap-made-simple/README.md

 ## Deployment Options

 There are two options for deployment.
-You can [deploy everything all at once](./docs/one-step.md) to get an environment up and running as quickly as possible or you can run through a [step by step guide](./docs/step-by-step.md) in order to learn how the component parts of TAP are constructed.
+[Deploy everything all at once](./docs/one-step.md) to get an environment up and running as quickly as possible or a [step by step guide](./docs/step-by-step.md) can be run through in order to learn how the component parts of TAP are constructed.